fedebenelli/fordoctest/README.md

       not included yet, derived types)
 - [ ] Include documentation restrictions (like forcing imperative verbs in a procedure documentation)
+- [ ] Fully tested with coverage of at least 90%

 ## Installation
 Since this is still an alpha release, we haven't yet released an installable